filippi/skewt-js-for-PREAL/README.md

 .plot(array, options) will plot dew point and air temperature lines and wind barbs. options is optional.

-Available options {add:true} to add a plotline,  else the current ones will be cleared.
-If add:true, and select:true,  then the added plot line will be highlighted.
+Available options: {add:true} to add a plotline,  else the current ones will be cleared.
+If {add:true,  select:true},  then the added plot line will be highlighted.

 ```javascript
   var skewt = new SkewT('#mySkewt');